annwhoorma/cvdl-three-awesome-models/README.md

 ## Project Description

 This project is aimed to detect recycling codes: PP (5), PAP (20-22), ALU (41).
 To achive that, I use three models: YOLOv4, YOLOv5, and MaskRCNN.
-You can find all Jupyter notebooks and resulting folders at this [google drive folder](https://drive.google.com/drive/folders/1gHMC1etvBosvCI_ABcaIyHHHY1AYIrHd?usp=sharing).
-I highly advise to view Jupyter from the folder because the ones in GitHub do not display the images from the models' inferences.
+You can find all Jupyter notebooks and resulting folders at this [Google Drive folder](https://drive.google.com/drive/folders/1gHMC1etvBosvCI_ABcaIyHHHY1AYIrHd?usp=sharing).
+I highly advise to view Jupyter notebooks from the folder (open them with Google Colab) because the ones in GitHub do not display the images from the models' inferences and tensorboards.

 ## Data Acquisition and Annotation